Skip to main content

 Protective Orders

-Protective orders are generally issued under the civil law system.
+Protective orders are issued under the civil law system.
 A protective order is a document that is signed by a judge and directs a specific person to stay away from the person who is seeking the protection in order to prevent additional acts of domestic violence, dating violence, sexual assault, or stalking.

 The “petitioner” files for protection against the “respondent” and requests that the respondent have no contact (by phone, text, email, social media, or through friends or family) with the petitioner, children, or others who need protection.
 The respondent may also be required to stay away from the petitioner’s home, school, work, or other designated areas.